qgao21/CoreDiff/README.md

 This is the official implementation of the paper "CoreDiff: Contextual Error-Modulated Generalized Diffusion Model for Low-Dose CT Denoising and Generalization".
 The pre-print version can be found in [arxiv](https://arxiv.org/abs/2304.01814); the early access version can be found in [TMI](https://ieeexplore.ieee.org/document/10268250).

 ## Updates
+- Dec, 2023: Updated the code for preprocessing the original Mayo 2016 "DICOM: format data and its corresponding training demo.
 - Oct, 2023: initial commit.